argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 ### Training

-There are many good libraries to help with this step, however, we are a fan of the [TRL](https://huggingface.co/docs/trl) (Transformer Reinforcement Learning) package and the no-code [Hugging Face AutoTrain](https://huggingface.co/spaces/autotrain-projects/autotrain-advanced) for fine-tuning.
+There are many good libraries to help with this step, however, we are a fan of the Transformer Reinforcement Learning ([TRL](https://huggingface.co/docs/trl)) package and the no-code [Hugging Face AutoTrain](https://huggingface.co/spaces/autotrain-projects/autotrain-advanced) for fine-tuning.
 In both cases, we need a backbone model, obtained from the [pre-training step](#pre-training) and for example purposes we will use our [curated Dolly dataset](https://huggingface.co/datasets/argilla/databricks-dolly-15k-curated-en).

 ```python
 import argilla as rg